subhanu-dev/R-to-Python-Code-Converter/readme.md

 ## AI Powered Code Converter from R to Python 🔁

 An AI-powered application that leverages OpenAI's GPT-4o-mini to automatically convert R code to equivalent Python code.
 This tool helps any R developer to get the equivalent Python code for the R code inputted.

-Instead of giving custom instructions to chatgpt everytime we want to convert our code, this tool lets us to easily insert the R code and get the Python implementation at the click of a button. to set up just include the API key in the secrets.toml in the .streamlit folder.
+Instead of giving custom instructions to chatgpt everytime we want to convert our code, this tool lets us to easily insert the R code and get the Python implementation at the click of a button.
+To set up just include the API key in the secrets.toml in the .streamlit folder.

 Tech Stack used: